 One of the texts which might contain early traces of Enoch-Metatron's liturgical imagery is 2 (Slavonic) Enoch, the Jewish apocalypse, apparently written in the first century CE.
-In contrast to other early Enochic materials, such as 1 Enoch and Jubilees, which emphasize only one side of the patriarch's heavenly service through the reference to Enoch's priestly activities, the Slavonic text appears to encompass both sacerdotal dimensions-priestly as well as liturgical.
+In contrast to other early Enochic materials, such as 1 Enoch and Jubilees, which emphasize only one side of the patriarch's heavenly service through the reference to Enoch's priestly activities, the Slavonic text appears to encompass both sacerdotal dimensions, priestly as well as liturgical.
 Allusions to the priestly office of the seventh antediluvian hero in the Slavonic text demonstrate marked difference in comparison with the testimonies found in 1 Enoch and Jubilees.
 Thus, unlike the aforementioned Enochic tracts, 2 Enoch does not associate the translated patriarch with any celestial structure that might remotely resemble the descriptions found in 1 Enoch 14 and 87.
 On the other hand, the Slavonic text contains a number of other indirect testimonies that demonstrate that the authors of this apocalypse were cognizant of the patriarch's priestly role.
 Thus, scholars previously observed that Enoch's anointing with shining oil and his clothing into the luminous garments during his angelic metamorphosis in 2 Enoch 22 appears to resemble the priestly vesture.
-60 Another possible sacerdotal association comes from
+61 Another possible sacerdotal association comes from 2 Enoch 67-69 where the descendents of the seventh antediluvian patriarch, including his son Methuselah, are depicted as the builders of the altar which is erected on the place where Enoch was taken up to heaven.
+The choice of the location for the terrestrial sanctuary might allude to the peculiar role of the patriarch in relation to the heavenly counterpart of this earthly structure.
+The Slavonic text also appears to refer to the sacerdotal office of Enoch by portraying the patriarch as the one who in 2 Enoch 59 delivers the sacrificial instructions to his children.
+All these testimonies show that 2 Enoch's authors were familiar with the traditions about the priestly affiliations of the seventh antediluvian hero attested also in the early Enochic booklets.
+However, in contrast to these early materials that mention only Enoch's priestly role, the authors of the Slavonic apocalypse also appear to have knowledge about another prominent office of the translated patriarch--his liturgical activities and his role as the one who encourages and directs the celestial hosts in their daily praise of the Creator.

-- 59. Alexander, '3 Enoch', p.
-256. Peter Schäfer suggests that Ishmael's example stresses the connection between heavenly and earthly liturgies; cf. Schäfer, The Hidden and Manifest God, p.
-132. - 60.
-M. Himmelfarb observes that 'the combination of clothing and anointing suggests that the process by which Enoch becomes an angel is a heavenly version of priestly investiture' (M. Himmelfarb, Ascent to Heaven in Jewish and Christian Apocalypses [New York, Oxford: Oxford University Press, 1993], p.
-40).
+61 M. Himmelfarb observes that 'the combination of clothing and anointing suggests that the process by which Enoch becomes an angel is a heavenly version of priestly investiture'.
+M. Himmelfarb, Ascent to Heaven in Jewish and Christian Apocalypses (New York, Oxford: Oxford University Press, 1993), p.
+40.